-Join Aaron F. Ross for an in-depth discussion in this video Painting attributes by texture, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Painting attributes by texture, part of Learning Maya nCloth 2012.

 In addition to painting attributes by vertex, you can also use textures to…accomplish the same thing.…We could use the command within here that says Paint Texture Properties, and…paint the Stickiness.
 That would give us basically the same functionality as…painting by vertex, except we would be creating an actual file texture…through the 3D Paint tool.…What I am going to show you instead of that is something a little bit more…interesting, I think, which is using a ramp that we can just procedurally assign…the stickiness based upon the UVs on the scarf here.…

 So I have got it selected, and in my nucleus, you'll see Wind Speed of a 100, and…Wind Direction of 1 in Z. And when I play it, we can expect that it's just…going to fly right off the character's body, because of the wind, and because…there's no stickiness.…In order to see what I'm doing, I want to assign a material.
 I just want to…right-click, and choose Assign New Material.
 This way I can see the ramp that I am working on.…And I want to assign just a standard Lambert.…